 Often we hear about the negative impact that the internet and new technology has on young people, but on Safer Internet Day we want to celebrate the positives and to explore what we can all do to make sure that all young people have a positive time online.
 Parents and carers play a crucial role in supporting children to navigate the risks and make the most of the opportunities offered by technology.
 The most important thing you can do is to have a conversation and stay engaged with your children's digital lives.

-The Safer Internet web site has lots of factsheets, information and advice for parents in keeping children safe on line, the web site is www.saferinternet.org.uk/parents.
-I will also be running an information session for parents and carers to help support them support their children online.
+The Safer Internet web site has lots of factsheets, information and advice for parents in keeping children safe on line, the web site is https://saferinternet.org.uk/safer-internet-day/safer-internet-day-2022/advice-for-parents-and-carers or you could click on the links below.

 www.parentinfo.org is a brand new website produced by CEOP and the ParentZone.
 Take a look at this site for the very latest, relevant advice for keeping children safe online.
 A live feed to this site will appear on our website in the next few weeks.